ymaan4/RFIClean/README.md

+#
-If you find RFIClean useful, it would be great if you would cite the following paper that describes the underlying methods in detail: https://arxiv.org/abs/2012.11630 .
+If you find RFIClean useful, it would be great if you could cite the following paper that describes the underlying method in detail: https://arxiv.org/abs/2012.11630 .
 Thanks!

 Yogesh Maan  <ymaan4[@]gmail.com>